SyedSami90/Frontend-Challenges/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid

 ### What I learned

-I learned how to effectively use Flexbox to create flexible and responsive layouts.

-I improved my ability to write DRY (Don't Repeat Yourself) code by identifying and removing redundant CSS rules and repetitive HTML structures.

-I learned how to position lists within layouts in a way that complements the overall design, using properties like margin and padding.

-I gained more insight into responsive design techniques, ensuring that the layout adapts smoothly across different screen sizes.
+- Practical usage of Flexbox for layout
+- How to avoid redundancy in code
+- Proper positioning of lists within the layout
+- Improved understanding of responsiveness

 ### Continued development

-In the future, I plan to improve the responsiveness of this project as I learn more about it.
-My goal is to make the layout look better and work well on more devices and screen sizes.
+In the future, I plan to improve the responsiveness of this project as I learn more about responsive design.
+My goal is to make sure it looks great and works well on all devices.

+## Author

+- Github- SyedSami90
+- frontendmentor- @SyedSami90